 Headcovers must be a product of the apparently irresistible human urge to clothe inanimate objects—the same urge that gave us doilies, dust ruffles, chair skirts, and toilet seat covers.
 Most golfers probably assume that headcovers have an important protective function, but that seems unlikely.
 The purpose of a golf club is to be slung repeatedly at hard things lying on the ground, so why should you need to swaddle it just to carry it in a bag?
 Olden-days golfers—whose clubs were made by hand and were therefore arguably worth special handling—didn’t use them:

 So why do we?
-Chuck Furjanic, who is the author of purchase provigil online Antique Golf Collectibles: A Price and Reference Guide, told me that headcovers date from at least the early 1910s.
+Chuck Furjanic, who is the author of Seroquel purchase online Antique Golf Collectibles: A Price and Reference Guide, told me that headcovers date from at least the early 1910s.
 Nevertheless, I spent a pleasant afternoon flipping through the pages of most of the golf books in my office, and couldn’t find a headcover in a photograph or illustration from earlier than 1935.
 Walter Hagen didn’t use them (and Henry Cotton didn’t either):

 My research indicates that Bobby Jones won the Grand Slam without headcovers, that most golfers carried their woods naked until the late thirties or early forties, and that the headcovers of yesteryear started out looking like children’s socks, then evolved into sweaters for weasels.
 No headcovers here: